Measurement Error Models for Spatial Network Lattice Data: Analysis of Car Crashes in Leeds: Results

+No socio-economic or demographic regressor was found to be significant in the baseline or extension models, whereas the road structural variables proved to be extremely relevant, with motorways (FRC 0) being the safest road type among the three classes (since the coefficients associated with FRC 2 and 3 are always positive).
+This result is consistent with the road safety literature \parencite{flahaut2004impact, li2008differences, boulieri2017space, US2017, Gilardi2022Multivariate}, and can be explained by taking into account the ad-hoc prevention measures typically implemented by road planners (e.g. physical dividers between opposite directions and absence of road-side obstacles).
+As one might expect, \textit{pedestrian crossings} and \textit{traffic lights}, which are typically located near high-risk areas on roads of type "2" and "3", were found to increase the risk of car accidents.
+The magnitude and the sign of the posterior means are generally consistent among the three specifications.

-Looking at the last four rows in Table~\ref{tab:fixed-effects-log-lambda}, we can notice that the \textit{population density} and \textit{proportion of young residents} covariates were not found significant in any of the three models, while \textit{smart-working Ratio} is found only slightly positively correlated with the car crashes rates.
-These results are consistent among the three different specifications.
-On the other hand, road-specific covariates were found extremely important both in the regression and exposure models.
-Looking at the estimates in Table~\ref{tab:fixed-effects-mu}, we can conclude that, unsurprisingly, the motorways are the most congested roads in Leeds.
-In fact, the coefficients associated to the classes named as \textit{"2"} and \textit{"3"} (which correspond to the major and secondary roads, respectively) were found negative, highlighting that, on average, the corresponding traffic volumes are lower than the reference class (i.e. the motorways).
-A similar conclusion is also suggested by the \textit{speed limit} coefficient.
+The estimates in Table~\ref{tab:fixed-effects-mu} suggest that, unsurprisingly, motorways are the most congested roads in Leeds.
+In fact, the coefficients associated with the major and secondary roads were found negative, highlighting that, on average, the corresponding traffic volumes are lower than the reference class (i.e. the motorways).
+These findings clearly show that defining a proper ME structure is a crucial step for developing an accurate road safety model and mitigating the attenuation bias.